Convergence and preservation of cyclicity: Introduction

 Since the function $1$ is cyclic, one can easily find an equivalent condition for cyclicity of a function: $f\in \mathcal{H}$ is cyclic when there exists a sequence of polynomials $\{p_{n}\}_{n=0}^{\infty}$ such that

-Cyclic functions play an important role in complex analysis since knowing that a function is cyclic may allow one to reduce the proof that some property $P$ holds for all elements of an infinite dimensional space to showing that $P$ is preserved by convergence, it is linear and it holds for a cyclic function.
-See \cite{BenCen,SargentSola} for other applications in signal theory.
+Cyclic functions play an important role in complex analysis since knowing that a function is cyclic may allow one to reduce the proof that some property $P$ holds for all elements of an infinite-dimensional space by showing, instead, that $P$ is preserved by convergence, it is linear and it holds for a cyclic function.
+Recently, some applications of cyclic functions in signal theory have been studied \cite{BenCen,SargentSola}.

-In several attempts to describe cyclic functions, different authors have started by describing cyclic \emph{polynomials} with the hope of later extending the conclusions to more general functions \cite{BS84,TAMS16}.
-One could be tempted in this sense, to think that cyclicity (or lack thereof) should be preserved by convergence, and we will start by showing that this is \emph{not the case} in a relevant family of function spaces called \emph{Dirichlet-type spaces}, denoted $D_\alpha$ ($\alpha \in \R$).
-To be more precise, the non-cyclicity is preserved only in the trivial case of $\alpha>1$, where a really good characterization of cyclic functions is available.
-These results seem to be folklore (indeed, some of them are implicit in \cite{BS84}) and the proofs are mostly simple, but our personal experience tells us that the conclusions are contrary to what some audiences seem to expect.
-This lack of preservation will be the object of a quantitative development in the present article.
+Characterizing all cyclic functions in a space is usually a difficult problem.
+Thus, in several attempts to do so, different authors have started by describing cyclic \emph{polynomials} with the hope of extending later the conclusions to more general functions \cite{BS84,TAMS16}.
+In this sense, one could be tempted to think that cyclicity (or lack thereof) should be preserved by norm convergence.
+In this article, we will start by showing that this is \emph{not the case} in a relevant family of function spaces called \emph{Dirichlet-type spaces}, denoted $D_\alpha$ ($\alpha \in \R$).
+We consider this result in the case $\alpha=0$ (corresponding to the classical Hardy space $H^2$) to be known to experts.
+These spaces are appreciated by researchers in complex analysis and operator theory for the diversity of their features despite their one-parameter description.
+More precisely, non-cyclicity is preserved only in the trivial case $\alpha>1$, where a simple characterization of cyclic functions is available.
+These results also seem to be folklore (indeed, some of them are implicit in \cite{BS84}), and their proofs are mostly simple, but our personal experience tells us that the conclusions obtained are contrary to what some audiences seem to expect.

+An approach for the study of cyclicity based on the so called \emph{optimal polynomial approximants} (or o.p.a.) associated to a function $f$ was developed in \cite{BCLSS15}.
+To each function $f \in D_\alpha$, one associates a sequence of polynomials $\{p_d: d \in \N \}$, each $p_d$ of the corresponding degree $d$.
+Suppose $\{f_n\}$ is a sequence of elements of $\mathcal{H}$ converging to $f$ in the norm of the space.
+Although the cyclicity of $\{f_n\}$ do not determine that $f$ has the same property, we will show that some features related to the study of o.p.a. are preserved in some way by convergence.